Chart Color Schemes

 Blue Haven faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 8.5%, compared to Greater Sydney's average of 38.0%.
+The area's university qualification rate is 8.5%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 6.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.0%).
-Vocational credentials are prominent, with 43.1% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (33.8%).
-Educational participation is high at 30.2%, with 12.0% in primary, 8.4% in secondary, and 2.7% in tertiary education.
+Vocational credentials are prevalent, with 43.1% of residents aged 15 and above holding them, including advanced diplomas (9.3%) and certificates (33.8%).
+Educational participation is high, with 30.2% currently enrolled in formal education, comprising 12.0% in primary, 8.4% in secondary, and 2.7% in tertiary education.

 Frequently Asked Questions - Education